 For each unit, there are four different levels available: Beginners for ages 3 through K, Primary for grades 1 and 2, Intermediate for grades 3 and 4, and Advanced for children in grades 5 and 6.
 Teaching materials and student pages vary for the different levels so that they are age appropriate.

-Beginner level courses incorporate teaching information into the student pages and have only Beginner Teacher Visuals rather than a teacher's manual.
-For the Primary level there are a separate teacher guide and student pages for each quarter of each unit.
+The Beginner-level courses incorporate teaching information into the student pages and have only Beginner Teacher Visuals rather than a teacher's manual.
+For the Primary level, there are a separate teacher guide and student pages for each quarter of each unit.
 The teacher guide includes reproductions of the sections of the student page within the instructions in the order that the activities are to be completed.
 Intermediate and Advanced levels have student pages and teacher keys.
 Teacher keys reproduce student pages with overprinted answers.
 Some instructional information is in the margins around the reproduced student pages.

 All levels are designed to be taught as interactive lessons.
 Student activity pages reinforce the lessons with a variety of activities.
 The layout of the teacher material is designed to make it very straightforward and easy to teach the lessons.
 Still, you need to do some lesson prep before teaching.

-Three optional resources are Children's Songs CDs (one set of two CDs), Wall Maps & Time-Line, and Bible Book Summary Cards.
+Three optional resources are Children's Songs (either a set of two CDs or a digital download), Wall Maps & Time-Line, and Bible Book Summary Cards.
 If you use the timeline, you also need the Label Book or Books that go with each unit.
 If you are teaching Beginner level, you might use the Beginner Time Line, a set of 34 full-color pictures with questions that helps children recall key people and events.
 While labels need to be purchased according to the units being studied, other items described here are one-time purchases that can be used with all or most levels.

-While lessons for the levels vary, lesson include drills on basic Bible knowledge, an interactive lesson introduction (that might include an object lesson, interaction with other students, or other interesting way to get student's attention), memory work, review questions, a list of Scripture passages and/or verses for the lesson, some additional background information that will help students understand the lesson, questions for that lesson, map and/or timeline assignments, names of songs to use (found on the optional song CDs), and a personal application activity.
+While lessons for the levels vary, the lessons generally include drills on basic Bible knowledge, an interactive lesson introduction (that might include an object lesson, interaction with other students, or other interesting ways to get student's attention), memory work, review questions, a list of Scripture passages and/or verses for the lesson, some additional background information that will help students understand the lesson, questions for that lesson, map and/or timeline assignments, names of songs to use, and a personal application activity.